Organization of Live Donor Kidney Exchanges

 Non-simultaneous non-directed altruistic donor chains:

-At APD, we started to implement Never-Ending-Altruistic-Donor
+At APKD, we started to implement Never-Ending-Altruistic-Donor

 an idea that we developed with Michael Rees and Jon Kopke.